35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 The third factor favouring reducing the weight is simply that *‘something is seriously amiss’* if a central London site such as the Aylesham cannot deliver more than 12% affordable housing.

 Finally, ACA lament the loss of the Community Land Trust housing, on top of the lost affordable housing.
-They observe that the Aylesham is the only site in the local plan that has CLT provision and that the shared-ownership affordable
+They observe that the Aylesham is the only site in the local plan that has CLT provision and that the shared-ownership affordable housing preferred by Berkeley no longer acts as a *‘leg-up’* onto the housing market for young, working households.